 Number 83 Clyde Rd is a gracious four-bedroom kauri villa, the very epitome of a genteel Christchurch address – that is, aside from its incredibly colourful history of subversion and political agitation.
 This was the family home of Kate Sheppard between 1888 and 1902, where the pioneering suffragist and her fellow campaigners organised their movement to secure the vote for women, and it is now open for the public to visit, enjoy and to seek inspiration from.

 Te Whare Waiutuutu Kate Sheppard House will have free entry on Waitangi Day, and will be open from 10am - 4pm.
 Bookings are essential.

 10.00am - 4.00pm

-Closed Christmas Day, Boxing Day, New Year’s Day and Good Friday
+Closed Christmas Day, Boxing Day, New Year’s Day, Good Friday, ANZAC Day morning and Matariki.

 Student (tertiary) $7.50